10 faeces facts

 2. Composition (other)

-There is alot of bacteria in poo.
+There are alot of bacteria in poo.
 The remaining 25-30% is bacterial biomass, fibre, dead and live cells, mucus, and other solid materials like cellulose from vegetables.
 The bacteria in poo can be either living or dead, and some of it comes from the intestines.

 Lactobacillus johnsonii, a beneficial species of gut bacteria (Kathryn Cross, IFR)